Edison and Ford Winter Estates: Rubber laboratory

-During the period of 1914–1918 (World War I), Edison became concerned with America's reliance on foreign supplies of rubber.
+From 1914 to 1918 (World War I), Edison became concerned with America's reliance on foreign supplies of rubber.
 He partnered with Harvey Firestone and Henry Ford to try to find a rubber tree or plant that could grow quickly in the United States and provide a domestic supply of rubber.
 In 1927, the three men contributed $25,000 each and created the Edison Botanic Research Corporation in an attempt to find a solution to this problem.
 In 1928, the Edison Botanic Research Corporation laboratory was constructed.
-It was in Fort Myers, Florida that Edison would do the majority of his research and planting of his exotic plants and trees.
+It was in Fort Myers that Edison would do the majority of his research and planting of his exotic plants and trees.

 After testing over 17,000 plant samples, Edison eventually discovered a source in one of the species of flowering goldenrod, Solidago leavenworthii.
 Thomas Edison died in 1931 and the rubber project was transferred to the United States Department of Agriculture five years later.